Young Adult and Teen Narcissistic Personality Disorder Treatment

 CAUSES OF NARCISSISTIC PERSONALITY DISORDER IN TEENS

-Family history of narcissism – Teens who have direct family members with personality disorders like narcissism tend to be at a higher risk of developing a personality disorder themselves.
+- Family history of narcissism: Teens or young adults who have direct family members with personality disorders like narcissism tend to be at a higher risk of developing a personality disorder themselves.

-Inattentive parents – Ineffective or poor parenting, such as excessive criticism or constant adoration, can lead to faulty thinking and harmful preconceptions, building up insecurities and leading to narcissistic behavior.
+- Inattentive parents: Ineffective or poor parenting, such as excessive criticism or constant adoration, can lead to faulty thinking and harmful preconceptions, building up insecurities and fostering narcissistic traits.

-Physical illness affecting the brain – The personality changes and erratic moods linked to narcissism can be caused by an illness that affects the brain, such as an infection, tumor, or hormone imbalance.
+- A physical illness affecting the brain: The personality changes and erratic moods linked to narcissism can be caused by an illness that affects the brain, such as an infection, tumor, or hormone imbalance.

-Speak to your teen frankly about their thoughts and feelings – It’s easy to feed into a teen’s narcissistic tendencies with sycophantic praise or harsh and excessive criticism, so the best way to approach narcissism is non-judgmentally.
-If your teen’s behavior is highly problematic and possibly destructive, it’s important to speak to them about looking into a professional teen narcissistic personality disorder treatment program.
+It’s easy to feed into a loved one’s narcissistic tendencies with sycophantic praise or harsh and excessive criticism, so the best way to approach narcissism is non-judgmentally.
+If your loved one’s behavior is highly problematic and possibly destructive, it’s important to speak to them about looking into a professional narcissistic personality disorder treatment program.

 Medication

-Antidepressants and anti-anxiety medication can help a teen cope with their worst symptoms while they tackle their narcissism in therapy.
+Antidepressants and anti-anxiety medication can help people cope with their worst symptoms while they tackle their narcissism in therapy.
 These drugs can even save their life if their codependent conditions or symptoms include a risk of suicide.
-Despite lay knowledge, narcissism does not save a teen from thoughts of self-harm or suicide, and there is no evidence to suggest they will not go through with threats of suicide.
-Helping a teen with NPD find a better, happier place mentally while going through therapy is the first and foremost goal.
+Despite lay knowledge, narcissism does not save someone from thoughts of self-harm or suicide, and there is no evidence to suggest they will not go through with threats of suicide.
+Helping a teen or young adult with NPD find a better, happier place mentally while going through therapy is the first and foremost goal.

 Talk Therapy

 Psychotherapy or talk therapy is the primary form of treatment for cases of NPD.
-A narcissistic personality disorder can develop for many reasons, and identifying and addressing these reasons is the first step towards improving a teen’s mental health and giving them a chance at healthier interactions with other people.
+A narcissistic personality disorder can develop for many reasons, and identifying and addressing these reasons is the first step towards improving one’s mental health, giving them a chance at healthier interactions with other people.

-Teen narcissistic personality disorder treatment at Paradigm begins with therapists helping teens address any underlying insecurities, shame, or depression behind their condition.
+NPD treatment at Paradigm begins with therapists helping clients address any underlying insecurities, shame, or depression behind their condition.
 The core of any narcissistic disorder is a lack of true confidence, as well as deep-seated fear and anxiety.
 These behaviors serve to compensate for this internal pain and must be addressed to see sustainable personal growth.

-Our therapists then address the behaviors that stem from these thoughts and habits and help teens begin to implement new behaviors.
-In particular, the goal is to develop behaviors that support better interactions with others and the development of healthy and appropriate relationships.
+Our therapists then address the narcissistic traits that stem from these thoughts and habits and help clients begin to implement new behaviors.
+The goal is to develop behaviors that support better interactions with others and the development of healthy and appropriate relationships.

-Therapists at Paradigm also help teens develop a sense of awareness and empathy for others as they learn to extend their thoughts toward others’ desires, needs, and ambitions rather than simply their own.
+Therapists at Paradigm also help clients develop a sense of awareness and empathy for others as they learn to extend their thoughts toward others’ desires, needs, and ambitions rather than simply their own.

 At times, medication may be used during treatment to help provide relief from symptoms of anxiety or depression, especially in instances where the disorders are co-occurring.
 In these cases, medication is not provided as a cure for narcissistic personality disorder but rather to help keep feelings of low self-worth, guilt, and shame at bay while undergoing treatment.